syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endtabs %}

-## Toolbar Orientation and Position
+## Toolbar Orientation

-You can control the orientation and position of your toolbars as needed.
+You can easily manage the orientation of your toolbars to achieve the desired layout.
+Adjusting the orientation, you can customize the way your toolbar elements are arranged within your application.

-For example, you can set the header toolbar to a vertical orientation and the footer toolbar to start at a specific position:
+For example, you can set the header toolbar to a vertical orientation:

 {% tabs %}